World Series of Poker Tournament of Champions

-The World Series of Poker Tournament of Champions is an invitational freeroll poker event.
-Wins in this event do not count as official WSOP bracelets, but the winner receives a large trophy in the shape of the official World Series of Poker logo.
+The World Series of Poker Tournament of Champions (WSOP ToC) is an invitational freeroll poker event.
+The WSOP ToC has been played intermittently five times in the 21st Century with different formats.
+The four WSOP ToC events held from 2004 to 2010 did not count as official WSOP bracelets events, with the winners receiving instead a large trophy in the shape of the official World Series of Poker logo.
 In 2010, the WSOP Tournament of Champions returned with a new format more akin to a typical sports league All-Star Event format.
 27 players vied for $1 million, with 20 of those players selected by the fans via online vote at the WSOP's website.
+Controversies over the inclusion of commercially sponsored players resulted in a hiatus in the WSOP ToC for over a decade.

+The WSOP ToC was reintroduced in 2022 as an official WSOP bracelet event (linked to the World Series of Poker Circuit).

 Results

 2004

 The first event took place on 1 September 2004 with invitations only being extended to ten of the most well-known names on the poker tournament circuit at the time.
 The winner took home a $2,000,000 prize.
 No other participants received prize money.

 2005

 The 2005 event took place between November 6 and November 8 at Caesars Palace in Las Vegas.

 Prior to the event, Harrah's advertised that to qualify a player would need to reach the final table of the 2005 World Series of Poker $10,000 no limit Texas hold 'em championship event, or win any World Series of Poker Circuit event.

 Controversy erupted however when Pepsi, the event's sponsor, insisted that Phil Hellmuth, Doyle Brunson, and Johnny Chan be granted Sponsor Exemptions.
 Despite public protests from other players that they were lied to as the event was billed as one that one had to qualify for, ESPN and Harrah's newly hired Vice President of Sports and Entertainment Marketing, Jeffrey Pollack allowed the three to participate.
 Hellmuth finished third, while Chan and Brunson missed the final table, coming in 13th and 10th, respectively.

 From 2006 onward, Harrah's reserved the right to let in up to six players via sponsor's exemptions.